sxg133/sfdoc/README.md

      Do not show class properties.

+*    --nomethodlist

+     Do not show the method list sidebar.

 *    --test

      Do not write output directory or any files, just test generator (useful if combined with verbose).